xiix0/scam/README.md

-It was all so different before everything changed.
+Don't read everything you believe.